• Skip to primary navigation

 To bake

-• Drizzle about ¼ cup of caramel sauce over the base crust.
+• Drizzle about 2 tablespoon of caramel sauce over the base crust.
 Pour your cheesecake batter on top.
 Bake the cheesecake in the oven on the middle rack, WITH the water bath on the bottom for about 45-50 minutes, keeping the oven closed as much as possible (resist the urge to peek).
 Turn off the oven, and crack it open.
 Let cheesecake cool down in oven for at least an hour, or up to three hours.
 Finish cooling at room temperature, and then refrigerate until serving.
-Drizzle with your about ¼ cup of the remaining caramel and hot fudge sauce when cold and serve extra at the table.
+Drizzle with 2 tablespoon of the remaining caramel and 2 tablespoon of hot fudge sauce when cold and serve extra at the table.

 Notes